 The Company measures the cost of equity-settled transactions by reference to the fair value of the equity instruments at the date at which they are granted.
-The fair value is determined using a Black-Scholes model, using the assumptions detailed in note 7.1.
+For transactions entered into in the current year, the fair value has been determined using a Black-Scholes model using the assumptions detailed in note 7.1.